 - provide, operate, maintain, and improve the Services;

-- process subscriptions, payments, renewals, and related transactions;
+- process subscriptions, payments, renewals, invoices, and related transactions;

-- create, manage, and administer accounts and customer relationships;
+- administer accounts, workspaces, projects, permissions, and customer relationships;

-- support collaboration, communications, and workflow features within the Services;
+- support collaboration, communications, document handling, and workflow features;

-- respond to inquiries, requests, and customer support issues;
+- respond to inquiries, requests, demo requests, support issues, and other communications;

-- send service-related messages, product updates, administrative communications, and security notices;
+- send service-related messages, administrative notices, security alerts, billing notices, product updates, and legal notices;

-- send marketing communications where permitted by law;
+- send newsletters, updates, educational content, product announcements, and marketing communications where permitted by law;

 - monitor performance, analyze usage, troubleshoot issues, and develop new features;

-- detect, investigate, and prevent fraud, abuse, unauthorized access, and other harmful activity;
+- detect, investigate, and prevent fraud, spam, abuse, misuse, unauthorized access, and other harmful activity;

 - comply with legal obligations; and

-- protect the rights, safety, and property of GridHome Group, our users, and others.
+- protect the rights, safety, security, and property of GridHome Group, our users, and others.

-We may also create and use aggregated or de-identified information that does not reasonably identify you for analytics, benchmarking, product improvement, and other lawful business purposes.
+We may also create and use aggregated, anonymized, or de-identified information that does not reasonably identify you for analytics, benchmarking, product improvement, research, and other lawful business purposes.

 5. How We Disclose Personal Information